sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 ## 13. What is Currying in Javascript?
 Explain with a real time example.

 Currying is a technique of evaluating function with multiple arguments, into sequence of functions with single argument.In other words, when a function, instead of taking all arguments at one time, takes the first one and return a new function that takes the second one and returns a new function which takes the third one, and so forth, until all arguments have been fulfilled.

+It is the concept of closure or bind. let's see the examples in source code for better understanding.

 ## Algorithm :